PayPal Holdings Inc. [PYPL] – How low can NASDAQ:PYPL go? A return to Fundamental Analysis

 PayPal Holdings Inc. [NASDAQ:PYPL]: Analyst Rating and Earnings

-Stock market traders oftentimes pay a lot of attention to what top analysts say regarding a potential investment.
-Regarding PayPal Holdings Inc. [PYPL], the latest average analyst recommendation we can see is from the quarter closing in 12/30/2019.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For PayPal Holdings Inc. [PYPL], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give PYPL an Buy rating.
-The average 12-month price forecast for this stock is $101.67, with the high estimate being $153.00, the low estimate being $110.00 and the median estimate amounting to $127.00.
-This is compared to its latest closing price of $92.39.
+The average 12-month price forecast for this stock is $106.09, with the high estimate being $152.00, the low estimate being $110.00 and the median estimate amounting to $125.00.
+This is compared to its latest closing price of $105.06.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for PayPal Holdings Inc. [PYPL] is sitting at 4.80.
 This is compared to 1 month ago, when its average rating was 4.79.